xibosignage/xibo-manual/source/en/tour_grids.md

 For example all Layouts belonging to a particular **Owner** can be the only results shown in the Grid.

 {tip}
-Use the checkbox to apply advanced filtering options for Names using Regex!
+Use the checkbox to apply advanced filtering options for Names using Regex.

+From v3.2.0 filter **Names** using AND/OR criteria, using comma separated terms!

 {/tip}

 {tip}